 French Cleat Shelves

 French cleat shelves are awesome.
-I made these shelves from scratch with a french cleat mounting system.
-They hang very sturdily off the wall, and lift off with ease for me to carry around on various projects.
+I made these storage shelves from scratch with a french cleat mounting system.
+They hang very sturdily off the wall and lift off with ease for me to carry around on various projects.

 See my blog post about french cleat shelves to learn more about them.